ipfs/kubo/docs/config.md

 ## `AutoNAT`

-Contains the configuration options for the AutoNAT service.
+Contains the configuration options for the libp2p's [AutoNAT](https://github.com/libp2p/specs/tree/master/autonat) service.
 The AutoNAT service helps other nodes on the network determine if they're publicly reachable from the rest of the internet.